stevemussmann/Comp-D_MPI/README.md

 #### Important note for CentOS
-If the configure command fails to find mpic++/mpicc, or if the  you may need to load the mpi module created by CentOS.
+If the configure command fails to find mpic++/mpicc you may need to load the mpi module created by CentOS.
 This is accomplished by the following command, which will need to be run in each new terminal session before executing compD:

 `module load mpi`